- Instructor

 - Course Description

 F576 introduces French phonology from a sociolinguistic perspective, exploring the major controversies of 20th century phonological analysis and their evolution into current theoretical frameworks.
 We will focus on two types of phonological models (rule-based and constraint-based) and discuss models of segmental representation (features, trees).
-Over the course of the semester, we will examine well-known French sound-system phenomena as latent final consonants, e ‘muet’, nasal vowels, h-aspiré, and prosodic structure.
+Over the course of the semester, we will examine well-known French sound-system phenomena as latent final consonants, 'e caduc’, nasal vowels, h-aspiré, and prosodic structure.

 Interested in this course?